KDCinfo/dataflow/data_clump_flow_app/README.md

 - Disabled invalid options in 'Column Select' dropdown when editing.
   - Cannot move to the bottom of the edited column, or a column to the right.
 - Handful of bug fixes.

+> 2025-03-31

+- More bug fixes for legacy ClumpInfo properties and importing.
+- Got Jest setup.
+Added a few tests.
+  > pnpm run test

 _